 Tackling the problem with the option "Method" (1)

 The other option is "Method".
 It can be "FT", "GWR" or Automatic.
 The default is Automatic, meaning that both internal procedures "FT" and "GWR" will be used in an alternating manner.

-(However, for significantly larger t values, an elevated "Startm" is needed, whatever "Method" we specify.
-See additional remarks in the Author’s Notes.)
+However, for significantly larger t-values, an elevated "Startm" is needed, regardless of the "Method" we specify.
+See additional remarks in the Author’s Notes.